College: United States

 While there is no national standard in the United States, the term "university" primarily designates institutions that provide undergraduate and graduate education.
 A university typically has as its core and its largest internal division an undergraduate college teaching a liberal arts curriculum, also culminating in a bachelor's degree.
 What often distinguishes a university is having, in addition, one or more graduate schools engaged in both teaching graduate classes and in research.
 Often these would be called a School of Law or School of Medicine, (but may also be called a college of law, or a faculty of law).
 An exception is Vincennes University, Indiana, which is styled and chartered as a "university" even though almost all of its academic programs lead only to two-year associate degrees.
 Some institutions, such as Dartmouth College and The College of William & Mary, have retained the term "college" in their names for historical reasons.
 In one unique case, Boston College and Boston University, the former located in Chestnut Hill, Massachusetts and the latter located in Boston, Massachusetts, are completely separate institutions.

 Usage of the terms varies among the states.
 In 1996, for example, Georgia changed all of its four-year institutions previously designated as colleges to universities, and all of its vocational technology schools to technical colleges.

 The terms "university" and "college" do not exhaust all possible titles for an American institution of higher education.
 Other options include "institute" (Worcester Polytechnic Institute and Massachusetts Institute of Technology), "academy" (United States Military Academy), "union" (Cooper Union), "conservatory" (New England Conservatory), and "school" (Juilliard School).
-In colloquial use, they are still referred to as "college" when referring to their undergraduate studies.
+In colloquial use, the institutions are still referred to as "college" when referring to undergraduate studies.

 The term college is also, as in the United Kingdom, used for a constituent semi-autonomous part of a larger university but generally organized on academic rather than residential lines.
 For example, at many institutions, the undergraduate portion of the university can be briefly referred to as the college (such as The College of the University of Chicago, Harvard College at Harvard, or Columbia College at Columbia) while at others, such as the University of California, Berkeley, "colleges" are collections of academic programs and other units that share some common characteristics, mission, or disciplinary focus (the "college of engineering", the "college of nursing", and so forth).
 There exist other variants for historical reasons, including some uses that exist because of mergers and acquisitions; for example, Duke University, which was called Trinity College until the 1920s, still calls its main undergraduate subdivision Trinity College of Arts and Sciences.